tbonnair/academic-online-cv/content/Courses/Expectation-Maximisation/_index.md

 ---
-title: Expectation-Maximisation
+title: Mixture models and Expectation-Maximisation algorithm
-linkTitle: Expectation-Maximisation
+linkTitle: Mixture models and EM algorithm
 summary: An overview of how the EM algorithm works with some practical implementation on the Gaussian Mixture Model.
 date: '2021-11-04'
 type: book
 ---

-## Mixture models
+## Context

-## EM algorithm
+## Program

-## Courses in this program

 {{< list_children >}}